 Authoritative, engaging, and relevant posts can build your brand and local SEO in ways that just weren’t possible before.

 You can see these changes yourself by hopping on to Google.
-When you type in something like “How to unblock a toilet,” you get a bunch of helpful, useful results from relevant sites, including home blogs, plumbers, and hardware stores.
+When you type in something like “How to unblock a toilet,” you get many helpful, useful results from relevant sites, including home blogs, plumbers, and hardware stores.

 Multi-Channel Approaches Are Coming To The Fore